ftsl575/jarvis.hpe-v1.0.0/apps/hpe-partsurfer/docs/buyhpe-notes.md

 The Buy HPE integration fetches product detail pages, extracts descriptive metadata (title, SKU, canonical URL, image, category), and reports whether the page contained enough information to be considered a success.
-Requests honour the shared timeout/retry budget and reuse the global `User-Agent`/`Accept-Language` headers.
+Requests honour the shared timeout/retry budget and rotate between a small pool of desktop/tablet `User-Agent` values while sending `Accept-Language: en-US,en;q=0.9`.

 ## Fetch behaviour

 - Base URL defaults to `https://buy.hpe.com/` but can be overridden with the `baseUrl` option.
 - Requests are limited to `GET` for public product and search pages.
 - Two retries are attempted for transient failures (`429` or `5xx` responses) with exponential backoff.
+- Each retry uses the next `User-Agent` from the configured pool to reduce the chance of repeated blocks.
 - A timeout can be adjusted through `timeoutMs` (default: 12 seconds).

 ## Parser strategy